- Search The Registry

 - My Account

-On this date in 1776, the Declaration of Independence was adopted.
+On this date, in 1776, the Declaration of Independence was adopted.
 This document affected Black Africans in America in two significant ways distinct from other U.S. citizens:

 In his draft, he complained that the King had “waged cruel war against human nature itself, violating its most sacred rights of life and liberty” by continuing the African slave trade.
 Jefferson also condemned the King for encouraging slaves to enlist in the British army, “exciting those very people to rise in arms among us, and to purchase that liberty of which he has deprived them, by murdering the people on whom he also obtruded them: thus paying off former crimes committed against the LIBERTIES of one people, with crimes which he urges to commit against the LIVES of another.”
-This was in reference to Lord Dunmore, the royal governor of Virginia.
+This was about Lord Dunmore, the royal governor of Virginia.
 Congress deleted this section written by Thomas Jefferson.

-It is a fair assumption that Jefferson, the primary author of the Declaration never intended “equality” to extend to Blacks.
+It is a fair assumption that Jefferson, the primary author of the Declaration, never intended “equality” to extend to blacks.
 Though writing the document, he owned more than 175 slaves.
 Many Englishmen read the Declaration and wondered, as did Samuel Johnson, “How is it that we hear the loudest yelps for liberty among the drivers of Negroes?”
 In 1863, the promise of liberty remained unfulfilled.